About FreeAPI.watch

 Who maintains this

-I'm Yassine Adissa, an independent developer based in Europe.
+I'm A10A, an independent developer based in Europe.
 I build small web tools as side projects when I find a problem I'd want solved for myself.
 FreeAPI.watch is the largest of those projects to date — built in spare time, run as a passion project with monetization that's transparent and sits alongside (not in front of) the data.

 Reach me at: